Why can't I use Session Manager to connect to my Amazon EC2 instance?

 To resolve this issue, add the kms:Decrypt permission for the AWS KMS key that you use to encrypt the session.

-If the AWS KMS key Amazon Resource Name (ARN) that you specify in Session Manager isn't correct or no longer exists, then you receive the following error message:
+If the AWS KMS key Amazon Resource Name (ARN) that you specify in Session Manager isn't correct or doesn't exist, then Session Manager returns the following error message:

 "Your session has been terminated for the following reasons: Error calling KMS GenerateDataKey API: NotFoundException: Key 'arn:aws:kms:region:account:key/abcdxyz' does not exist"

-To resolve this issue, check the AWS KMS key ARN to make sure that it's correct.
+To resolve this issue, check the AWS KMS key ARN and then Verify that it's correct.
+For instructions on how to activate KMS encryption, see Turn on KMS key encryption of session data (console).

 Check your Amazon S3 configuration